minqiaowang/minqiaowang.github.io/globally-distributed-database-with-raft/setup-environment/setup-environment.md

 3. Write down the gsmhost public ip address.
 It's will be used in the next Tasks.

-4. Now, you have gotten the lab resources like the following:
+4. Now, you have gotten the lab resources like the following (**Note:** the DB Unique Name may different if you input the different suffix name when creating the stack).

     | Host       | Private IP | DB Name | DB Unique Name   | PDB Name |
     | ---------- | ---------- | ------- | ---------------- | -------- |